-In January 2013, the Organization entered into another loan agreement with the City of Clearwater to build additional homes on its Stevens Creek lots.
+In January 2013, the Organization entered into a loan agreement with the City of Clearwater to build additional homes on its Stevens Creek lots.
 The City of Clearwater received funding for this agreement from the Federal government under the Neighborhood Stabilization Program 3 (NSP3) of the Housing and Economic Recovery Act of 2008.
-The NSP3 loan balance at June 30, 2017 and 2016 was \$32,170 and \$252,857, respectively (see NOTE K).
+The NSP3 loan balance at June 30, 2018 and 2017 was \$-0- and \$32,170, respectively (see Note K).